IndubalaSV/cultmagic/README.md

-# Litflix - Book & Movie Discovery App
+# Cultmagic - Book & Movie Discovery App

 A modern web application for discovering personalized book and movie recommendations using the Qloo Cultural Taste API.